Sustainable Agriculture Institute

-> All female employees are entitled to maternity leave after a certain time of service specified by the law.
-In general, eligibility of an employee will be assessed according to legislative guidelines.
+All-female employees are entitled to maternity leave after a certain time of service specified by the law.
+In general, the eligibility of an employee will be assessed according to legislative guidelines.
 It falls to the company’s discretion to grant paid maternity leave or unpaid maternity leave for an employee deemed legally ineligible.

 How much time do employees get for maternity leave?

-The minimum amount of maternity leave an employee is entitled to is defined by the law and may include compulsory or extended leave.
+The minimum amount of maternity leaves an employee is entitled to is defined by the law and may include compulsory or extended leave.
 The company may choose to provide employees with more time off for maternity reasons than the legal minimum.
-Such benefits will be explicitly stated in the employment contract or communicated afterwards in a written official manner.
+Such benefits will be explicitly stated in the employment contract or communicated afterward in a written official manner.

 Is maternity leave paid or unpaid?